Jazzman1976/FabCollectionTool/readme.md

 Conditional styles only work if "Auto Calculation" is enabled.

 Only the blue cells are needed to export.
-You may add more cols if you like or delete them.
+You may add more cols if you like or delete existing non-blue cols.

+### Fabrary

+If you miss a card, check if it is set in another way than it should be.
+Check rarity, foil, etc.
+If you didn't find something, download the fabrary collection and compare the concerned
+card in the CSV file.

+I recognized, that "incorrect" defined cards from your ODS are still counted in Fabrary
+but not listed in any of the input fields.
+Fabrary recognizes that you have a copy but
+can't identify the right input field where it should be listed.